cblevins/fa17-hist-trump/schedule.md

 -	Primary source packet (distributed by the professor)

 September 20: Library Scavenger Hunt (meet at Snell Library)

+*Due Friday, September 22 by 5PM: Selection of Research Track / Theme for the semester: Two paragraphs about why you chose this theme and 1-2 more specific research topics you might want to investigate within it.*

 **Week 4: Primary Sources II**